radicle-dev/old.radicle.xyz/content/docs/faq.rst

 What is the difference between Radicle and other P2P projects like Dat or Scuttlebutt?
 =========================================================================================

-While taking inspiration from other P2P projects like ZeroNet, Dat, and Scuttlebutt -- as well as making use of IPFS’s data replication capabilities -- Radicle’s design centers on creating peer-to-peer tools for open source software development.
+While taking inspiration from other P2P projects like ZeroNet, Dat, and Scuttlebutt — as well as making use of IPFS for data replication — Radicle’s design centers on creating peer-to-peer tools for open source software development.

 That said, there are some conceptual differences between Radicle and the P2P protocols above that are worth noting.